-Combination painkillers.
 Acetaminophen, aspirin, and caffeine combined into one pill are a safe option for people with blood vessel problems.
-And you don't need a prescription for it.
+You don't need a prescription for it.

 Corticosteroids.
-Studies show that people who have hard-to-treat headaches, a history of recurring headaches, or status migrainosus -- a severe type of migraine -- can benefit from taking the steroid prednisone.
+People who have hard-to-treat headaches, a history of headaches that keep coming back, or a severe type of migraine called “status migrainosus” can benefit from taking the steroid prednisone.

 Anti-nausea medications.
-In addition to curbing nausea, these drugs may also help you absorb your pain medication.
+These drugs may help you absorb your pain medication.